When you’re in pain, getting through the day can be tough. So can finding the right solution for relief.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There are many causes and types of pain, and everyone experiences it differently.
 A pain specialist can help develop a treatment plan for your unique situation.
-But he or she needs your input.
+But they need your input.

 Effective communication with your doctor is a key piece of the pain management puzzle.